 If you were vested in the Defined Benefit Pension Plan and did not begin receiving pension benefits when you ended employment, your beneficiaries may be eligible for a benefit of $10,000, if you met the Rule of 70 at termination.
 If you were receiving a pension benefit on January 1, 2007, your survivors may also be eligible for a benefit of $10,000.
 See the plan document for details.

-*The death benefit basis is the greater of the pension participation basis [annual effective salary or 25 percent of the congregational ministers’ median, whichever is more, up to the 2023 IRS maximum of $330,000 (up from $305,000 in 2022)] or the applicable median (prorated for part-time employment).
+*The death benefit basis is the greater of the pension participation basis (annual effective salary or 25 percent of the congregational ministers’ median, whichever is more, up to the IRS maximum) or the applicable median (prorated for part-time employment).
+The IRS maximum for 2023 is $330,000.
+The limit for 2024 will be published when released by the IRS.